ansonl/mapColorizerConstraintSolver/README.md

 This is a work in progress and more details will be added in the future.

+I am currently using this algorithm in conjunction with DEM to STL pipeline at https://github.com/ansonl/DEM2STL to print all US states with rivers highlighted in a secondary color.

 1. Populate Shapefile *geographic-data/cb_2019_us_state_500k/cb_2019_us_state_500k.shp* with a value (ex: population, wildlife, landmass) for each feature/region in a column.
 QGIS or ArcGIS may be used to edit Shapefiles.

 2. Edit *mapConstraintColorizer.py* to use your values' columns.